-A crew from Canada’s favourite breakfast television show, Canada AM, was in Ireland this week, to capture footage in Dublin, Wicklow and Cork – which will air to an audience of about 1.4 million people across Canada in 2014.
+A crew from Canada’s favourite breakfast television show, Canada AM, was in Ireland this week, to capture footage in Dublin, Wicklow and Cork – which will air to an audience of about 1.4 million people across Canada later this autumn.

-Two of Canada’s best-known celebrity gardeners, Mark Cullen and Denis Flanagan recorded segments for Canada AM and researched some of our wonderful gardens for articles they are writing for the Toronto Star newspaper and Landscape Ontario magazine, as well as for Canadablooms.com.
+Two of Canada’s best-known celebrity gardeners, Mark Cullen and Denis Flanagan, were invited here by Tourism Ireland in Toronto – to record segments for Canada AM and to research some of our wonderful gardens for articles they are writing for the Toronto Star newspaper and Landscape Ontario magazine, as well as for Canadablooms.com.